 1. INTRODUCTION

 Haemo-biochemical parameters have been recognized as markers of physiological and health status as well as metabolic efficiency.
 Serum biochemical components, packed cell volume, erythrocyte and leucocyte counts, hemoglobin concentration, and antioxidant profile are among the blood evaluation parameters that reveal the metabolic response to dietary interventions and the functional state of essential organs.
-Any modification to these parameters reveals preliminary information about the birds' systemic health, stress response, and nutritional sufficiency.
+Any modification in these parameters reveals preliminary information about the birds' systemic health, stress response, and nutritional sufficiency.

 Dietary manipulation plays a central role in modulating growth performance, metabolic balance, and immune competence in poultry production systems.
 Feed additives have traditionally been incorporated into poultry diets to enhance feed efficiency, promote growth, and reduce disease incidence.
 Among these, antibiotic growth promoters were widely used at sub-therapeutic levels to improve productivity and maintain flock health.
 However, the extensive and prolonged use of antibiotics in animal feed has raised significant global concern due to its association with antimicrobial resistance (AMR).
 Resistance genes originating in food-producing animals can be transmitted to humans through direct contact, the food chain, or the environment, posing a serious public health risk (Smith et al., 2007).
-In poultry farming antibiotics are commonly used at sub-therapeutic doses as growth promoters.
-It has been extensively linked to the development and dissemination of bacteria that are resistant to antibiotics, endangering the health of both humans and animals (Sarangi et al., 2016).
-European Union has implemented strict bans on the use of antibiotics in poultry since 2009.
+In poultry farming, antibiotics are commonly used at sub-therapeutic doses as growth promoters.
+This practice has been extensively linked to the development and dissemination of bacteria that are resistant to antibiotics, endangering the health of both humans and animals (Sarangi et al., 2016).
+The European Union has implemented strict bans on the use of antibiotics in poultry since 2009.
 The restriction on the use of antibiotic growth promoters is due to concerns over antimicrobial resistance and food safety.
-Although, this has led to increased interest in natural alternatives to combat the concerns.
+However, this has led to increased interest in natural alternatives to combat these concerns.
 Phytogenic feed additives derived from medicinal plants have gained a lot of attention due to their antioxidant, hypolipidemic, hepatoprotective, and immunomodulatory properties.
-These plant-based additives are known to enhance metabolic efficiency and maintaining physiological stability.
+These plant-based additives are known to enhance metabolic efficiency and maintain physiological stability.

-Phyllanthus emblica (amla) is recognized as a rich source of diverse bioactive phytoconstituents, including vitamin C, phenolic acids, flavonoids and hydrolyzable tannins.
-Among the important phenolic compounds identified in amla are gallic acid, chlorogenic acid and ellagic acid, which possess strong free radical scavenging properties.
+Phyllanthus emblica (amla) is recognized as a rich source of diverse bioactive phytoconstituents, including vitamin C, phenolic acids, flavonoids, and hydrolyzable tannins.
+Among the important phenolic compounds identified in amla are gallic acid, chlorogenic acid, and ellagic acid, which possess strong free radical scavenging properties.
 Flavonoids such as quercetin and apigenin-7-O-glucoside (leaf-specific) further contribute to its antioxidant potential through modulation of cellular redox balance.
 The antioxidant activity of amla is also largely attributed to the presence of hydrolyzable tannins, particularly emblicanin A and emblicanin B, which enhance endogenous antioxidant defense mechanisms.
-In addition to these, amla contains various phytochemical classes including alkaloids, benzoids, diterpenes, sterols, furanolactones and phyllaemblic compounds..
+In addition to these, amla contains various phytochemical classes including alkaloids, benzoids, diterpenes, sterols, furanolactones, and phyllaemblic compounds.
 These compounds work together to provide potent anti-inflammatory, antioxidant, and immunomodulatory effects (Dalal et al., 2018a).
-Studies have demonstrated that dietary supplementation of Amla fruit powder or leaf extract can significantly enhance growth performance, improve feed conversion efficiency and strengthen immune response in poultry by reducing oxidative stress and promoting a healthier gut environment (Dalal et al., 2018; Singh, 2023).
+Studies have demonstrated that dietary supplementation of Amla fruit powder or leaf extract can significantly enhance growth performance, improve feed conversion efficiency, and strengthen immune response in poultry by reducing oxidative stress and promoting a healthier gut environment (Dalal et al., 2018; Singh, 2023).
 Importantly, Amla leaves, which are often an underutilized and cost-effective by-product of the plant, also contain substantial amounts of these bioactive compounds and thus possess comparable biological potential (Sharma et al., 2023).
-Therefore, the use of Amla and its leaves as natural feed additives represent a sustainable and economically viable strategy that aligns with the increasing consumer demand for antibiotic-free and naturally produced poultry products.
+Therefore, the use of Amla and its leaves as natural feed additives represented a sustainable and economically viable strategy that aligns with the increasing consumer demand for antibiotic-free and naturally produced poultry products.
 The present study was undertaken to evaluate the influence of dietary supplementation of graded levels of Amla leaf powder on haematological and serum biochemical parameters of Japanese quail, with emphasis on metabolic health and physiological safety.

 2. material and methods